Center For Advanced Studies In Mental Health

 General areas of interest for research at NCHS include statistical theory, survey methodology, statistical computing, economics, demography, and social and behavioral science.

-This appointment is open to U.S. citizens or noncitizens with permanent residency and a valid work authorization.
+Eligibility: This appointment is open to U.S. citizens or noncitizens with permanent residency and a valid work authorization.
 Applicants are responsible for obtaining the necessary authorization.
 Permanent residency status does not qualify as citizenship.

 Appointments are awarded only to persons who have held doctorates for less than 3 years or are in the process of receiving doctorate degrees at the time of application.